This-is-Ben/contact-app/README.md

 ## Available Scripts

-Once the repository has been cloned the application can be run from the project directory; you can run:
+Once the repository has been cloned or downloaded, the application can be run from the project directory.
+You can start by running:

+### `npm install`

+Will install all the required dependencies required to run the application.
+Once complete, the application can be started by running:

 ### `npm start`